hashicorp-education/learn-vault-docker-lab/README.md

 - [Vault CLI](https://developer.hashicorp.com/vault/install) binary installed in your system PATH if you want to use CLI commands

-> **NOTE:** Vault Docker Lab is known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 13.6).
+> **NOTE:** Vault Docker Lab is known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 13.6.7).

-## Make your own Vault Docker Lab
+## Run your own Vault Docker Lab

-There are just a handful of steps to making your own Vault Docker Lab.
+Follow these steps to run your own Vault Docker Lab.

 1. Clone this repository.